 In addition to all the benefits of eating honey, certain types can be used in topical treatments.
 Believe it or not, manuka honey is an FDA-approved treatment for wound dressings.
 It’s known to promote faster tissue regeneration and reduce the chance of infection.

 Not bad, bees!

 Harness the Power of Honey in Your Diet with Perfect Snacks

 We love everything honey has to offer — from its antioxidant abilities to its role as a deliciously natural sweetener and preservative.

-That’s why you’ll find pure, organic honey in all of our Perfect Bars, Perfect Bites, and Perfect Kids.
+That’s why you’ll find pure, organic honey in all of our Perfect Bar, Perfect Snacks Refrigerated Peanut Butter Cups and Snack Size.
 If you want to incorporate a little more honey into your diet and take advantage of the health perks, try one of these whole-food protein snacks today!